how long does it take to donate plasma

 Total Estimated Time 1 hr 25 min – 2 hrs 25 min 1 hr 5 min – 1 hr 50 min

 First-time donors must complete a full physical exam, provide a detailed medical history, and undergo a more thorough eligibility review.
-According to the Plasma Protein Therapeutics Association (PPTA), all U.S.-licensed plasma centers are required by the FDA to conduct a comprehensive screening on first-time donors — this is what accounts for the extra 30–60 minutes compared to returning visits.

 How Long Do You Have to Wait Between Plasma Donations?